Harrison Bader Player Props: Yankees vs. Astros

 Astros Pitching Rankings

+- The 9.2 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in MLB.

-- The Astros have the second-ranked team ERA among all league pitching staffs (3.76).
+- The Astros' 3.76 team ERA ranks second across all MLB pitching staffs.

-- Verlander (6-5) gets the starting nod for the Astros in his 17th start of the season.
-He's put together a 3.15 ERA in 94 1/3 innings pitched, with 81 strikeouts.
+- Urquidy (2-2) takes the mound for the Astros in his seventh start of the season.
+He has a 5.20 ERA in 27 2/3 innings pitched, with 23 strikeouts.

-- In his most recent appearance -- while pitching for the New York Mets -- the right-hander threw 5 1/3 innings against the Washington Nationals on Sunday, allowing one earned run while surrendering five hits.
+- In his most recent time out on Sunday, April 30, the right-hander threw 5 1/3 innings against the Philadelphia Phillies, allowing two earned runs while surrendering three hits.

-- The 40-year-old has amassed an ERA of 3.15, with 7.7 strikeouts per nine innings, in 16 games this season.
-Opposing hitters have a .219 batting average against him.
+- The 28-year-old has a 5.20 ERA and 7.5 strikeouts per nine innings across six games this season, while allowing a batting average of .297 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.